Battle of Bull's Ferry: Background

 On 27 September 1778, the British wiped out the 3rd Continental Light Dragoons in the Baylor Massacre.
 On the American side, Anthony Wayne carried out a brilliant coup in the Battle of Stony Point on 16 July 1779.
-This feat was followed on 19 August 1779 by another successful raid by Light Horse Harry Lee in the Battle of Paulus Hook.
+This feat was followed on 19 August 1779 by another successful raid by Henry Lee III in the Battle of Paulus Hook.

 With a total of 27,000 troops on the Atlantic coast of North America, Clinton decided to move against Charleston, South Carolina.
 Leaving Wilhelm von Knyphausen to hold New York with 10,000 soldiers, Clinton embarked for the south with 8,700 troops in the fleet of Mariot Arbuthnot on 26 December 1779.
 Clinton was later reinforced so that his army numbered 12,500.
 The subsequent capitulation of Benjamin Lincoln's army in the Siege of Charleston on 12 May 1780 represented the largest American mass surrender of the war.
 As many as 5,500 men were captured, including 2,650 irreplaceable Continental Army soldiers.
 Leaving Lord Charles Cornwallis in South Carolina with two-thirds of the army, Clinton headed back to New York.

 Meanwhile, Knyphausen staged the Springfield Raid in June 1780.
 The Hessian general started out with 5,000 men on 7 June.
 That day, he was successfully blocked by Elias Dayton's Continentals and militia in the Battle of Connecticut Farms.
 Clinton returned to New York on 17 June.
 Hearing that a French fleet and army was on the way to Newport, Rhode Island, the British commander sent some ships up the Hudson to make it difficult for the Americans to cross to the east side and join the French.
 Washington moved his army to cover his key fort at West Point, New York on the Hudson, leaving Nathanael Greene to shield his base at Morristown, New Jersey.
 On 23 June, Knyphausen lunged at Morristown.
 In the Battle of Springfield, Greene's division slowed the Hessian general's thrust.
 That evening Knyphausen withdrew into Staten Island.